Connect. Learn. Community.

 Join MNEA's series called "Making Connections," a low-key event prioritizing connection and community-building for our members.
 This series will have in-person and virtual opportunities.

-The in-person event will be hosted by Katie Boone, MNEA president-elect.
+The in-person event will be hosted by the MNEA presidents.
 When you get to the location, look for a table with a piece of paper with "MNEA" written on it.
 We also plan to rotate locations and times every month to make this event more accessible for folks who cannot make certain events due to time or transportation constraints.

 We look forward to connecting with you all!